LINGJIARONG/BaseCamJava/README.md

 * Interface

-1.Allows users to control gimbal by giving specific angles
+1. Allows users to control gimbal by giving specific angles

-2.Allows users to calibrate Gimbal by giving PID and parameters , pole...
+2. Allows users to calibrate Gimbal by giving PID and parameters , pole...

 3. Allows to be automatic ( without humain intervention), need to be specified which mode (using a database of commands/some formulas  )